JournoTECH

 AI Studio (Gemini AI API Playground) is a no-code/low-code tool that allows users to explore Google’s Gemini AI models.
 You can generate text, get answers, and build AI-powered chat apps.
 It’s great for content creation, automating tasks, and building chatbots—no coding required!
 I found it very useful because it helps you quickly test what works best for your project.

-My key message was: “Scaling up your tech skills is not enough—make them visible!
+“Scaling up your tech skills is not enough—make them visible!
 Take action and let the world see your expertise.”

 Photo shows Elfredah Kevin-Alerechi during her session at the 2025 Women in Techmakers IWD event/Photo credit: Elizabeth Jackson